asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

         bindingVersion: '0.4.0'
 ```

-This document shows how to set up channel bindings for a channel that represents Kafka topic.
+The previous document shows how to configure channel bindings for a Kafka topic-representative channel.

 ## Message bindings

 Message bindings provide protocol-specific information for a specific message.
-For example, for AMQP protocol you can specify the type of the message in a protocol specific notation.
+For example, for the AMQP protocol, you can specify the message type in a protocol-specific notation.

-Here is a diagram explaining message binding:
+Here is a diagram explaining where message bindings fit into the AsyncAPI document structure:

 ```mermaid
 graph LR